nguyenhphilip/phil-in-the-blank/content/posts/stars.md

 “TIMOOTHY!!”

 I turn around and spot my two favorite Germans, now on bicycles: Franca and Matilde.
-Matilde tells me her feet aren’t in too good of shape, so they've bought bikes to compensate.
+Matilde tells me her feet aren’t in great of shape, so they've bought bikes to compensate.
 They’re headed to Leon.
 Morgan, Pauline and I consider following them.
 It’s an extra 10 kilometers on top of the 27 we’ve already walked.
 There’s a sharp pain in my hip joint and achilles, but we decide to go for it.

-10 kilometers later we’re in the Leon.
+10 kilometers later we’re in Leon.
 The height of hills and street curbs have become insurmountable.
 I wince in agony as I drag my legs through the city.

 We reach the albergue.
 38 kilometers total according to my FitBit, the longest distance I’ve walked yet.
 No Franca and Matilde though.
 They must be elsewhere.

 In the dining room I see Gael, a Belgian I had met about a week ago in another albergue.
 I tell him how far I’ve walked today.
 He grins and replies, “Well, if you’re tired your face doesn’t show it!”
 Gael has a great attitude.
 “When I am climbing these hills, I imagine that I am a bird flying over them; what is pain but weakness leaving the body; no matter what decision you make, you make it the best one; just smile and keep walking!”